-Trefin is an attractive little village perched on the cliff tops between the bays of Aberfelin and Abercastle.
+Trefin is an attractive little village perched on the clifftops between the bays of Aberfelin and Abercastle.

-This wonderful part of Pembrokeshire will have you wanting to come back for more!
+Whatever you choose to do whilst you’re here, this wonderful part of Pembrokeshire will have you wanting to come back for more!